tkf/IPython.jl/README.md

 Run `using IPython` and then type `.` in empty `julia>` prompt or run `IPython.start_ipython()`.
-Exiting IPython as usual (e.g., `Ctrl-D`) bring you back to Julia REPL.
+Exiting IPython as usual (e.g., `Ctrl-D`) brings you back to Julia REPL.
 Re-entering IPython keeps the previous state.
 In IPython, two variables are pre-defined: `Main` for accessing top-level namespace of the Julia REPL and `julia` for accessing an instance of `julia.Julia` object.